How to Build a Prediction Market Platform Like Polymarket

 Oracle Integration and Automated Market Resolution

-Trustless, automated resolution builds platform credibility with users faster than any marketing campaign.
+Trustless, automated resolution builds platform credibility faster than any marketing campaign.
 Integrate Chainlink data feeds and event APIs to resolve objective markets without human intervention.
 For ambiguous markets, implement a governance-based dispute window where token holders vote on contested outcomes within a defined timeframe.

 Analytics Dashboard and Portfolio Tracking

-Successful prediction market platform development demands a disciplined, phased approach from the very first day.
+Successful platform development demands a disciplined, phased approach from the very first day.
 Skipping critical steps — particularly security auditing — can result in exploits that destroy user trust irreparably.
 Follow this proven roadmap to build a platform designed for long-term reliability and growth.

 Step 1: Define Market Scope and Compliance Strategy

+Start by determining which event categories your platform will cover — politics, sports, crypto prices, macroeconomics, or entertainment.
+This decision shapes your oracle integrations, resolution logic, and legal exposure from the outset.
 Additionally, assess your regulatory obligations based on target geographies before writing a single line of code.
 US and UK regulators treat prediction markets very differently, and your compliance strategy must reflect those distinctions from the architecture phase onwards.

 Step 2: Select Your Blockchain Network